Commercial driver's license: Age requirements

 State governments determine the minimum age for issuing a CDL.
 All states, as well as the District of Columbia, have made 18 the minimum age for a CDL to be issued with the exception of Hawaii where the minimum age is 21.

-The Federal Motor Carrier Safety Administration (FMCSA) requires drivers to be 21 years or over to drive a commercial vehicle in interstate commerce (to move goods across state lines) or to transport hazardous materials when placards are required.
+The Federal Motor Carrier Safety Administration (FMCSA) which oversees the Commercial Motor Vehicle Safety Act of 1986 requires drivers to be 21 years or over to drive a commercial vehicle in interstate commerce (to move goods across state lines) or to transport hazardous materials when placards are required.
 The FMCSA allows states to issue a CDL to drivers under 21 providing they only drive a commercial vehicle within the state where the CDL was issued, i.e. intrastate commerce.
 Additional age restrictions vary by state law.
 For example, New Jersey requires drivers to be at least 21 years of age for a passenger endorsement.

 On 15 November 2021, New York Governor Kathy Hochul signed legislation to lower the minimum age for a CDL Class A from 21 to 18.
 Previously, New York State only allowed 18 to 20-year-olds to apply for a CDL Class B or C, but not for a CDL Class A until they turn 21.

 The Infrastructure Investment and Jobs Act signed into law on 15 November 2021 by President Joe Biden established the "safe driver apprenticeship pilot program" that would allow qualified 18 to 20-year-olds with a CDL to operate in interstate commerce after successful completion of two training phases(totaling 400 hours on-duty with at least with 240 hours supervised by an older and experienced driver).
 This program aims to help alleviate the national truck driver shortage by removing the barrier for 18, 19, and 20-year-olds to become professional bus and truck drivers by exempting them from the age requirement for interstate commerce provided they meet all other requirements as drivers age 21 and over.